Venezuelans brace for hardship as Trump threatens oil blockade

 Enforcing such a blockade would involve U.S. warships in the Caribbean.
 Of 80 oil tankers in Venezuelan waters, about 30 are on the sanctions list and could be targeted.
 This comes after U.S. forces last week raided and seized a tanker off Venezuela's coast carrying about $100 million in oil, some of it bound for Maduro ally Cuba.

-Throughout the day, Venezuelan officials condemned Trump's blockade threat.
-They dismissed U. S. claims that Venezuela stole American land and property, calling them irrational.
+Throughout Wednesday , Venezuelan officials condemned Trump's blockade threat, dismissing U. S. claims that Venezuela stole American land and property as "irrational".

 At Caracas's main international airport, politics seemed distant from the thoughts of 20-year-old Mariana and her friends as they prepared to leave for a vacation on Margarita Island.